gdg-x/hoverboard/data/privacy.md

 - Provide you with services that you request from us - receiving our newsletters, event-related e-mails and confirmation for your participation fee;
 - Communicate regularly with you to inform you about event updates, content, and special ticket offers that may be of interest to you;
-- Contact you if this is required to inform you of any event changes;
+- Contact you if it is required to inform you of any event changes;
 - To inform you about changes in the agenda;
 - Send you an invoice for your ticket/participation fee;
 - Resolve any issues that might arise during your event registration;